thinktandem/tandem/README.md

 @TODO: anything else? this seems like a good starting point

 ## Awesome!
-But how do i use it?
+But how do I use it?

-1. documentation is surfaced here:
+1. Documentation is surfaced here:
-2. assets can be pulled down by our start states/projects should we just package up stuff into a zip for now and have projects pull that in?
+2. Assets can be pulled down by our start states/projects should we just package up stuff into a zip for now and have projects pull that in?

 ## Great!
-But what if i want to contribute to it?
+But what if I want to contribute to it?

-### proposing changes
+### Proposing Changes

-what is the process for updating this material? how do we work on advancing the material?
+What is the process for updating this material? how do we work on advancing the material?

 considerations?
 PR template checklist?

-1. maintainable?
+1. Maintainable?
-2. have i written docs that already exist in our outside our org? example?
+2. Have i written docs that already exist in our outside our org? example?

 wef

-1. everything stems from our values and goals
+1. Everything stems from our values and goals
-2. we propose initiatives and add them to the roadmap
+2. We propose initiatives and add them to the roadmap
-3. we work on x-y number of initatives at the same time, we work on z-zz in a given year, each initiative should last 3 month
+3. We work on x-y number of initatives at the same time, we work on z-zz in a given year, each initiative should last 3 month
-4. we dogfood our devops process for this repo
+4. We dogfood our devops process for this repo
-5. we make use of the issue templates to
+5. We make use of the issue templates to

-### making changes
+### Making Changes

-make sure you have installed our core tools (link to docs)
+Make sure you have installed our core tools (link to docs)

 @TODO:

-### workflow
+### Workflow

 link to our dev flow docs

-### qa
+### QA

 link to our qa docs

-### releases
+### Releases

 process to run a release